 Students receiving special education services on a certificate track program of study are not eligible for transfer to an Opportunity Academy.

 DCPS Opportunity Academies (Ballou STAY, Roosevelt STAY, and Luke C. Moore) offer a continuum of special education (SPED) services for students with disabilities in compliance with IDEA requirements.

 - Opportunity Academies are optional; students with IEPs or English Language Learner (ELL) needs will not be mandated to attend an Opportunity Academy.

 - Opportunity Academies do not participate in the My School DC Lottery process.

-- Students who are 18 years and older and not currently enrolled in a DCPS school may pursue enrollment directly at any point in the year at an Opportunity Academy and admission will be granted based on available space.
+- Students who are 18 years and older and not currently enrolled in a DCPS school may pursue enrollment directly at any point in the year at an Opportunity Academy and admission will be granted based on eligibility and available space.

 Please direct inquiries about Opportunity Academy referrals to [email protected] or call (202) 939-2004.